History of the Aluminum

 Aluminum Industry in the World

 Aluminum first appeared in England in 1808.
-The industrial production of aluminum started in 1886 by the electrolysis method.
+The industrial production of aluminum started in 1886 with the electrolysis method.
 Since this is the method still used today, 1886 is considered the starting year of the aluminum industry.
 However, the efficient use of aluminum took place after 1895.

 Today, there are 5 main production stages used in aluminum raw material production all over the world.
 These include;